 This program provides a thorough introduction to project management best practices and industry-wide standards in an online format for those who prefer a flexible, interactive, online learning experience.
 The project management processes covered in this course are applicable to projects of any size in such diverse fields as finance, research and development, engineering, biotechnology, information technology and construction.
 Upon completion of this course, students will have learned basic project management tools and concepts to plan and lead a project of medium complexity to a successful conclusion.
-In addition, students will have been introduced to the Project Management Institute’s Guide to the Project Management Body of Knowledge (PMBOK® Guide) 6th Edition – essential information for those interested in pursuing a Project Management Professional (PMP) credential.
+In addition, students will have been introduced to the Project Management Institute’s Guide to the Project Management Body of Knowledge (PMBOK® Guide) Sixth Edition.

 Program participants will have an opportunity to practice creating the key project management deliverables that initiate, plan, execute and close a project.
 At the beginning of the course, students will select a case study project to work on for the duration of the class.
 As the course proceeds, each student will create and submit the project management deliverables for their case study project.
 Upon completion of the online course, students will have completed the major components of a project management plan.

 Upon completion of this course, students will be able to: